 Public opinion polling reveals dramatically rising approval of common law unions over recent decades.
 Correspondingly, courts now frequently interpret provincial and territorial laws concerning property division, spousal support and other areas more even-handedly regarding Canadian common law couples’ rights and entitlements.

-Many provinces also now enable couples to formally register their domestic partnerships with the government after satisfying cohabitation period requirements.
+Many provinces also now enable couples to formally register their domestic partnerships with the government after satisfying the cohabitation period requirements.
 Registration confers full legal spousal status to registered common-law couples, with associated rights and protections.

 Provincial legislatures continue amending intestacy inheritance laws to better provide for surviving common-law partners and ease legal tests for unmarried partners to prove cohabitation asset contributions justifying property claims post-separation.
 While differences with married couples remain, the trend promotes greater consistency and fairness.

-Frequently Asked Questions About Common Law Relationships in Canada
+Frequently Asked Questions

 How long must a couple cohabit to be considered common law in Canada?